Renewable Energy Demand

 Increasingly, investors are demanding actions aligned with a sustainable future.
 As a result, we see more companies from seemingly unexpected sectors pivoting toward a lower-carbon future, driving demand for renewable energy.
 Commendably, some of the companies we invest in are setting public goals for carbon neutrality in the next few years!

-Nicole Lee provides ESG research and support to the investment team and operational leadership within the ESG team.
-She also writes the firm's biannual Shareholder Advocacy News.
-Nicole worked for several years as a clinic coordinator and educator for a nonprofit health organization, during which time she also developed and conducted training programs at two local universities.
-She received her BS in Sociology from Southern Utah University, and studied Public Health at Westminster College.
+Nicole Lee provides operational and strategic leadership to Miller/Howard’s ESG team.
+Nicole’s ESG research on portfolio holdings and candidates is integral to the firm’s investment process.
+Prior to joining the firm in 2014, she worked for several years as a clinic coordinator and educator for a nonprofit health organization, during which time she also developed and conducted training programs at two local universities.
+Nicole received a BS in Sociology from Southern Utah University, after which she studied public health at Westminster College in Utah.